knpuniversity/symfony4/knpu/ep4-security/auth-errors.md

 # Authentication Errors

-but the point is your user objects stored at the session, but Symfony makes sure that it's always fresh at the beginning of every single request.
-That is the main job of your user provider.
-All right, so let's go back to the login page because honestly what happens when we fail login, which is only possible right now by using a fake email address and oh, cannot redirect to an empty url.
-And if you look down here, this is actually coming from our abstract form login authenticator.
-If you looked into it, the problem is that the authenticator is trying to call or get log in url.
-That's because if we fail, if we fail log in, of course what we want to do is redirect back to the login page, but we need to tell the authenticator where this is so return this->router error, generate

-APP_login.
-All right, try it again, refresh and perfect, and you even see that we get the air up here, username and not be found.

-We get that exact error because the step that fails is the get user message in a little bit.
-I'll show you how to customize that message to say, email cannot be found.
-For example, if we failed to get credentials method, instead we'll log in with a legitimate user.
-You'll see that it's automatically an invalid credentials message, but more than that, I'm going to show you how this is working because if you go into security controller, remember we're getting the air just by calling some authentication utils, get last authentication error, and then we're passing that into our template and we are rendering a message key property on that.
-So the whole handling of the authentication error is happening a bit magically and I want to demystify that a little bit.
-If you scroll to the top of your authentic cater and hold command or control to click and click into abstract form, log and authentic later.
-In reality, when authentication fails, this on authentication failure message is called and see.
-What it does is it takes the air message which is stored on the exception variable and it stores it in the session.
-Then in our controller, when we say get last authentication error, I'm going to hold command again.

-No, not not going to do that.
-That's actually a shortcut to go read that key off of the session, so are authentic stores the air and the session, and then we read the air off our controller and we render it.
-Then it calls get logged in.
-You were out and it redirects us there, so no magic going on.
-Now you'll notice if you go back in and fail authentication again with a fake email address, when you come back to the email address, field is empty, which is not ideal.
-We should prefill that with the email that they just put in, but if you look in your country, if you look in your controller, we're using that same authentication utils to also get something called get last username, which is the value that we put into that field.
-We're passing this into our template, but I forgot to render this as a value on my email field.
-It's no problem.
-Let's say value =

-curly curly, last username.
-However, unlike the error messages, the last user name is not automatically stored in the session.
-This is something that we need to do inside of our login form authenticator.
-Super easy to do and get credentials.
-Instead of returning, say prudential's equals.
-At this point we know exactly what email is being set, so let's set this in the session by saying request Arrow, get session,->set, and when you use a special constant here called security, get the one from the security components last user name and set that to credentials email that will store this value in the session, which is where getting in the get last year's and a method reads that key off of the session.
-Then at the bottom we'll return the same credentials, so the last user name and the air are both set to the session and we read those.
-Now if we go back, log in with that same email address again, we get the air in.
-This time the email stays awesome.
-So let's learn how to customize these error messages and we need to add a log out link so that we can actually start logging out.
-Let's do that next.
+Go back to the login page.
+I wonder what happens if we *fail* the login... which, is only possible right now if we use a non-existent email address.
+Oh!

+> Cannot redirect to an empty URL

+## Filling in getLogUrl()

+Hmm: this is coming from `AbstractFormLoginAuthenticator` *our* authenticator's base class.
+If you dug a bit, you'd find out that, on failure, that authenticator class is calling `getLoginUrl()` and trying to redirect *there*.
+And, yea, that makes
+sense: if we fail login, the user should be redirected *back* to the login page.
+To make this actually work, all *we* need to do is fill in this method.

+No problem: `return $this->router->generate('app_login')`.

+Ok, try it again: refresh and... perfect!
+Hey!
+You can even see an error message on top:

+> Username could not be found.

+We get *that* exact error because of *where* the authenticator fails: we *failed* to return a user from `getUser()`.
+In a little while, we'll learn how to customize this message because... probably saying "Email" could not be found would make more sense.

+The *other* common place where your authenticator can fail is in the `checkCredentials()` method.
+Try returning `false` here for a second.
+Then, login with a *legitimate* user.
+Nice!

+> Invalid credentials.

+Anyways, go change that back to `true`.

+## How Authentication Errors are Stored

+What I *really* want to find out is: where are these errors coming from?
+In `SecurityController`, we're getting the error by calling some `$authenticationUtils->getLastAuthenticationError()` method.
+We're passing that into the template and rendering its `messageKey` property... with some translation magic we'll talk about soon too.

+The point is: we magically fetch the "error" from... somewhere and render it.
+Let's demystify that.
+Go back to the top of your authenticator and hold command or control to click into `AbstractFormLoginAuthenticator`.

+In reality, when authentication fails, this `onAuthenticationFailure` method is called.
+It's a bit technical, but when authentication fails, internally, it's because something threw an `AuthenticationException`, which is passed to this method.
+And,
+ah: this method *stores* that exception onto a special key in the session!
+Then, back in the controller, the `lastAuthenticationError()` method is just a *shortcut* to read that key *off* of the session!

+So, it's simple: our authenticator stores the error in the session and then we read the error *from* the session in our controller and render it.

+The *last* thing `onAuthenticationFailure()` does is call our `getLoginUrl()` method and redirect there.

+## Filling in the Last Email

+Go back to the login form and fail authentication again with a fake email.
+We see the error... but the email field is empty - that's not ideal.
+For convenience, it *should* pre-fill with the email I just entered.

+Look at the controller again.
+Hmm: we *are* calling a `getLastUsername()` method and passing that into the template.
+Oh, but I forgot to render it!
+Add `value=` and print `last_username`.

+But... we're not quite done.
+Unlike the error message, the last user name is *not* automatically stored to the session.
+This is something that *we* need to do inside of our `LoginFormAuthenticator`.
+But, it's super easy.
+Inside `getCredentials()`, instead of returning, add `$credentials = `.
+Now, set the email onto the session with `$request->getSession()->set()`.
+Use a special key: `Security` - the one from the Security component - `::LAST_USERNAME` and set this to `$credentials['email']`.

+Then, at the bottom, return `$credentials`.

+Try it!
+Go back, login with that same email address and... nice!
+Both the error *and* the last email are read from the session and displayed.

+Next: let's learn how to *customize* these error messages.
+And, we really need a way to logout.